pure-data/deken/README.md

 You can also just call the 'upload' directly and it will call the package command for you in one step:

 	$ deken upload -v 0.1 my-external

+## Filename format ##

+The `deken` tool names a zipfile of externals binaries with a specific format to be optimally searchable:

+	NAME[-VERSION-](ARCH1)(ARCH2)(ARCHX...)-externals.zip

+ * NAME is the name of the externals package ("zexy", "cyclone", "freeverb~").
+ * -VERSION- is an optimal section which can contain version information for the end user.
+ * (ARCH1)(ARCH2) etc. are architecture specifiers for each type of architecture the externals are compiled for within this zipfile.

+Note that the zipfile should contain a single directory at the top level with NAME the same as the externals package itself.
+For example a freeverb~ externals package would contain a directory "freeverb~" at the top level of the zipfile in which the externals live.

+The square brackets around the "-VERSION-" section are to indicate it is optional, don't include them.
+The round braces "(" around architectures are included to separate the architectures visibly from eachother.

+Some examples:

+	freeverb~(Windows-i386-32)-externals.zip
+	freeverb~(Linux-armv6-32)-externals.zip
+	cyclone-0.1_alpha57(Linux-x86_64-64)-externals.zip
+	freeverb~(Darwin-i386-32)(Darwin-x86_64-32)(Linux-armv6-32)-externals.zip

 ## Upgrade ##